Consultation

 My Experience:

 I have very extensive consultation experience working with schools, Social Care, the NHS and also residential placements.
-I have worked for over ten years in Children Looked After (CLA) teams and currently lead an NHS CLA team consisting of twelve colleagues.
-A regular part of my work within the NHS over the years has been to networks involved with CLA children, including foster carers, Social Care and schoolteachers.
-This work has required holding in mind the needs and context of the child, whilst negotiating and thinking about the task faced by the adults and services involved in the child's care, not least over issues of risk.
-Other consultative roles have included meeting keyworkers at residential placements and helping them to understand the links between the child’s trauma and their subsequent challenging behaviour.
+I have worked for over thirteen years in Children Looked After (CLA) teams and led an NHS CLA team for four years.
+A regular part of my work within the NHS, over the years, has been to support networks involved with CLA children, including foster carers, Social Care and schoolteachers.
+This work has required holding in mind the emotional and mental health needs of the child, whilst negotiating and thinking about the task faced by adults and services involved in the child's care - and especially the anxieties that their responsibilities gives rise to.

 I am trained in DDP to Level 2 and have supported Social Workers to implement the PACE model in their work.
 However, the following article should be of interest to any organisation that faces and manages children's challenging behaviour (it explores the way challenging behaviour and the emotions that it throws up in us adults communicates to us the trauma they have suffered):